kelu124/legacy/ImageProcessing/Readme.md

 ### Preparing your workspace
 To get a credential, send us an email to the address nowami@echopen.org.
 We will deploy for you an VM instance, which consists in a repo with data input, classic pre-installed packages,  and some routines code.
 Your code will happen in the `/home/ubuntu/workspace/` directory, which is on a git source control system.
 The central repo is here [https://github.com/echopen/kit-soft].

+First things first, create your workspace with the help of your username, in the following format ```/home/ubuntu/workspace/my_user_name``

 ** `kit-soft` repo contains a lot of tools, here we only need the `ImageProcessing` directory, so do not be surprised finding this very and only directory on your local Cloud9.
 We used a git's sparse checkout trick to do that.
 Here's how **
 	Supposing, you run the command from `/home/ubuntu/workspace/my_user_name`